 One of my favourite YouTube channels is Draw with Jazza.
 Run by Josiah Brooks, Draw with Jazza is filled with a little bit of everything: reviews, tutorials, unboxings and more.

 If you're looking for an all-round good channel, this is your best bet.
 I had an opportunity to interview Josiah on Roundabout: Creative Chaos (listen here).

 Will Terrell's channel is another great resource for illustrators.
 He offers tips, advice, tutorials and interviews.
 He also uploads a lot of speed-sketching videos, which are fun to watch.

-Although the number of new videos has slowed a little, the existing content on this channel is more than enough.
+Although no longer updated with many new videos, the existing content on this channel is more than enough.
 Brandon Green's artistic technique and teaching style will keep you coming back for more.

 Last, but certainly not least, is Will Terry.
 You probably recognise his name from the Society of Visual Storytelling, above.
 On his YouTube channel, Terry gives advice to illustrators about business, marketing, and professional practices.
 There's a lot of encouragement and anecdotes, and the occasional interview.

 If you love to draw and paint and you'd like a monthly helping of step-by-step know-how from professional artists and illustrators, you can't go wrong with ImagineFX magazine.
 As well as great tutorials, video workshops and custom brushes, you'll also find insight into the art of games, film, manga, animation, comics and more, as well as interviews with leading artists and much more besides.